-11. Capacity building continues to be an important component of the IHO Work Programme.
+12. Capacity building continues to be an important component of the IHO Work Programme.
 The IHO defines capacity building as the process by which the Organization assesses the status of current arrangements and assists States to achieve sustainable development and improvement in their ability to meet hydrographic, cartographic and maritime safety obligations with particular reference to recommendations in UNCLOS, SOLAS, and other international instruments.
 The scope encompasses all hydrographic needs as it underpins every other activity associated with the sea, including safety of navigation, protection of the marine environment, national infrastructure development, coastal zone management, marine exploration, marine resource exploitation (minerals, fishing, etc.), maritime boundary delimitation, maritime defence and security, and coastal disaster management.
-The IHO Capacity Building Strategy stipulates that the focus should be on achieving enduring output which will benefit safe navigation, safety of life at sea, protection of the marine environment and economic development, rather than on creating enabling infrastructure per se.
+The IHO Capacity Building Strategy stipulates that the focus should be on achieving enduring output which will benefit safe navigation, safety of life at sea, protection of the marine environment, rather than on creating enabling infrastructure per se.

-12. The IHO Capacity Building programme is funded from the IHO budget and is supplemented by additional support from Member States..
-The level of activity of the IHO Capacity Building (CB) Programme in 2019 remained at the same intensity as in 2018.
-Expenditure in the IHO 2019 CB Work Programme was 872 832 Euros, 1% lower than the budget for the previous year.
+13. The IHO Capacity Building programme is funded from the IHO budget and is supplemented by additional support from Member States.
+Thanks to the impact of the global pandemic, the level of activity of the IHO Capacity Building (CB) Programme in 2020 was significantly lower compared to the level of the preceding years.
+Expenditure in the IHO 2020 CB Work Programme (CBWP) was 501 030 Euros, 43% smaller than the budget for the previous year.
 Ongoing financial support is provided by the Nippon Foundation of Japan, the Republic of Korea and by a contribution from the IHO budget with in-kind support from Member States and from industry.
 The Secretariat is continuing its campaign to find additional donor States and funding organizations.
 Taking into account the growing demands for IHO CB activities, more funds and contributions are required.
 For this reason, the IHO representatives continuously engage with external stakeholders such as the United Nations, IMO, IALA, the European Commission, funding agencies, academia and industry in general, with priority for the Caribbean, West Africa and South West Pacific regions.

-13. The full range of IHO Capacity Building activities is accessible only to IHO Member States.
+14. Benefit of the full range of IHO Capacity Building activities is accessible only to IHO Member States.